HTTP/3: An Introduction to the Next Generation Web Protocol

 HTTP/3 going forward…

-By all accounts, site owners are likely to step up the speed of their QUIC and HTTP/3 rollout, and the combination looks set to become the standard web protocol into 2022.
+By all accounts, site owners are likely to speed up their QUIC and HTTP/3 rollout, and the combination looks set to become the standard web protocol into 2022 and beyond.